scaleoutsean/eseries-perf-analyzer/README.md

       - DB_PORT=8086
 ```

-- Matching SYSNAME/name in `config.json` is replicated by Collector's `make build` to `./collector/dbmanager/config.json`:
+- `SYSNAME` from docker-comopose.yml should be the same as `name` in `config.json`. `config.json` is replicated by collector's `make build` to `./collector/dbmanager/config.json` for dbmanager to use:

 ```json
 {